- How to?

 Viewing the content of variables

-The debugger allows you to examine the value of variables used in the current code.
+The debugger enables you to analyze the value of the variables used in the current code.
 The values can be viewed:

-- When a variable is hovered by the mouse cursor.
+- When a variable is hovered over by the mouse cursor.

 - In the debugger:

 - The icon is used to display local variables.

 - The icon is used to display global variables.

 - You can also view the content of the variables in hexadecimal format via the button.